aptech/docs/docs/CR-aconcat.rst

 ::

-    //The pipe operator '|' causes vertical concatenation so
+    // The pipe operator '|' causes vertical concatenation so
-    //that the statement 2|3|4 creates a 3x1 column vector
+    // that the statement 2|3|4 creates a 3x1 column vector
-    //equal to { 2, 3, 4 }
+    // equal to { 2, 3, 4 }
     a = arrayinit(2|3|4,0);
     b = seqa(1,1,24);